pielesju/pielesju/README.md

 - 👀 I’m interested in lowlevel programming with C as well as Game Development.
 - I also like tinkering with my GNU System
-- 🌱 I’m currently learning Java Backend development
+- 🌱 I’m currently learning Java Backend development and software architecture
+- my goal is to become a software architect and designer

 aside software i'm also interested in electronics and woodworking